 - evidence-based practice of teaching (Teaching as Research), which includes planning how to assess learning outcomes

-- inclusive teaching and learning (Learning through Diversity)
+- inclusive teaching and learning environments (Learning through Diversity)

 - effective mentorship of undergraduates, graduate students, and postdocs

 Although some CIRTL Network programs focus on natural and social sciences, technology, engineering, and mathematics, and are funded by the National Science Foundation, Future Faculty and Academic Careers serves graduate students and postdocs in all fields, as part of the Cornell University Graduate School’s commitment to professional development.

 The mission of the Center for the Integration of Research, Teaching, and Learning (CIRTL) Network is to enhance excellence in undergraduate education through the development of a national faculty committed to implementing and advancing effective teaching practices for diverse learners as part of successful and varied professional careers.
 As a member institution of the North American CIRTL Network since 2012, Cornell is part of a group of more than 40 research universities who collaborate to offer future faculty preparation locally and online.
 You can learn more about the network and view the current list of participating institutions at the CIRTL website.

 Future Faculty and Academic Careers provides both in-person and online professional development and networking opportunities for future faculty.
 On campus, we host courses, programs, and institutes and also coordinate participation in online opportunities through the CIRTL Network.
 Topics include creating inclusive teaching and research environments, improving and documenting teaching and mentorship skills, and strategies and application process for an academic job search.

 Future Faculty and Academic Careers programs are open to all members of the Cornell community, but the focus audience is doctoral students and postdoctoral scholars.
 The CIRTL Network is also increasingly offering opportunities for early career alumni who have left Cornell through the CIRTL Alumni Network.

 As part of the CIRTL Network, Future Faculty and Academic Careers participants are encouraged to participate in cross-network programming including the CIRTL Network Exchange Program and the CIRTL Network Teaching Institutes.
 Both programs provide the opportunity to travel to another university in the CIRTL Network for networking and professional development.